squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

     part of this list by automatically falling back to the stemmer yielding the best result.

-    !!! tip "Chinese search support – 中文搜索​支持"

-        Material for MkDocs recently added __experimental language support for Chinese__ as part of [Insiders].
-[Read the blog article][chinese search] to learn how to set up search for Chinese in a matter of minutes.

 `separator`{ #search-separator }

 :   :octicons-milestone-24: Default: _automatically set_ – The separator for